The Amazing Preston

 Word spread though Cliffside that a man called Preston, a hypnotist, was coming to town, and would be putting on a show at the school.
 Moreover, he would, in advance, select a person to be the star of the show, and that star would be paid $50.

 Now, the boy had worked many months in the mill and in the café where the take-home pay for a whole week was way less than $50.
-Someone would get more than a week's pay for his trouble.
+So, someone would get more than a week’s pay for his trouble.

 More details emerged as to what being the “star” entailed.
 At about noon on show day, the subject would take his place on a bed in a store window in downtown Cliffside.
 There would be a radio nearby, tuned to Forest City’s station WBBO.
 Preston, having traveled in advance to the station, would—speaking over the airwaves—hypnotize the subject lying on the bed in Cliffside.

 The lucky subject would lie abed in deep and restful sleep all afternoon.
 All the while, passersby would quietly file by in respectful admiration for the comatose and courageous citizen behind the glass.
-And, Preston hoped, they would be induced to buy a ticket to the show.
+And, Preston hoped, they would be induced to buy a ticket to that evening’s show.

 Along about dusk, our hero, still in delicious slumber, would be transported on a stretcher in an ambulance to the school house.
 He would be rolled out on the stage, whereupon, to wild applause, he would be awakened by Preston.
 “When I count to three…”